 In the forests of the night

 The phrase “forests of the night” sounds strangely abstract, and Joyce’s clause “It was of a night” is even more so, using the indefinite article, rather than the definite: it is impossible to know where we are in time or space.
 It’s not even that it was night – it was of a night.
 Some indefinite night.
 Like Blake, Joyce evokes a hidden quality of the night, something that is universal and nonspecific.
-In Finnegans Wake, this aspect corresponds to the Unconscious, the dark parts of our mind.
+In Finnegans Wake, this aspect corresponds to the unconscious, the dark parts of our mind.

 Continue reading